 Legal document translation typically require fluency in two languages and an in-depth understanding of legal terms (for at least two countries).
 Yet, there is a third skill that is essential for successful legal translations: formatting the original document so that the translated document can match its original.
 If you require certified translations for your documents, continue reading for several formatting tips.
 If you follow these tips closely, you could save money, time, and frustration throughout the translation process.

 It’s essential for the target document to match the original document, meaning that all signatures, stamps, and seals must be placed in the exact place as the original.
 Page breaks must also be maintained, so if a sentence breaks on the 2nd page of a contract in the original document, it should also break on the 2nd page for the target document.

-Unfortunately the differences in languages complicate the process, making it difficult to keep things exactly as they are presented in the original.
-If you want to assist the translator complete an accurate translation, remember these tips when writing documents that will require translation.
+Unfortunately, the differences in languages complicate the process, making it difficult to keep things exactly as they are presented in the original.
+If you want to assist the translator to complete an accurate translation, remember these tips when writing documents that will require translation.